jianlins/check_bump_version/README.md

 ## Features
 - Checks the latest release version of a specified repository
 - Automatically bumps the version number (patch, minor, or major)
+- Supports release names with prefixes and suffixes (e.g., `cuda_1.3.0`, `v1.0.0-beta`)
 - Can be integrated into CI/CD workflows or GitHub Actions

 ## Usage

 1. Configure the bump type (`patch`, `minor`, or `major`) as an input.
 2. The repository owner and name are detected automatically from the workflow environment.
+3. Optionally specify a prefix and/or suffix for release names.
-3. Run the action to automatically check and bump the version.
+4. Run the action to automatically check and bump the version.

 #### Parameters